Watercolour by Henry Fulwood - "Death of the Red Baron" [AWM ART02495]

 A fantastic resource - search the text of newspapers from many Australian States across nearly 200 years of Australian history.

-A great system for finding images from the best online collections in Australia (including Australian War Memorial, National Library of Australia and State Libraries).
+A great system for quickly finding images from the best online collections in Australia (including Australian War Memorial, National Library of Australia and State Libraries).

 Old RE8 "S", Struck Off Strength after 10 Months' Service